animetosho/ParPar/xor_depends/info.md

 Using 256 bit AVX operations may improve performance over 128 bit SSE operations.
-Also, the 3 operand XOR operations could be useful for eliminating MOV instructions if optimal sequences (above) are to be used (ignoring architectures that transparently perform register-register move elimination).
+Also, the 3 operand XOR operations could be useful for eliminating MOV instructions if optimal sequences (above) are to be used.
+AVX512’s 32 registers may also give a very minor boost by allowing all 16 inputs to be cached, and provide ample temporary storage to handle the case when the source and destination buffers are the same.

 The downside is that 256 bit operations would require processing to be performed on rather large 512 byte blocks.
-Also, it’s only really useful for CPUs with AVX but no AVX2 support (Intel Sandy/Ivy Bridge; unsure about the benefit for AMD Bulldozer based CPUs).
+Various parts of the current implementation would need to be rewritten for AVX to implement 3 operand support (including the JIT routines).
+I’m also unsure about the benefit for AMD Bulldozer based CPUs, especially when using multiple threads.

 I haven’t yet explored using an AVX implementation.